edap/LeafGeometry/README.md

 ```

-To try out this example, clone the repository, `cd` in it and:
+To try out this example, clone the repository and:

 ```javascript
 npm install